mijchou/NLP--BBCNewsClassifier/README.md

 Create **binCategoryToTDM()** and bind predefined categories to the existing TDM:

-1. Coerce TDM (as a tdm object) into a matrix & transpose <br/>
+1. Coerce TDM from a tdm object to matrix & transpose <br/>
-2. Coerce the transposed matrix into a data frame <br/>
+2. Coerce the transposed matrices into data frames <br/>
-3. Bind the resulting data frame with the name of each element of tdm <br/>
+3. Bind the resulting data frames with the name of each element of tdm <br/>
 (Encouraged: Print out tdm produced from above to see how it looks like!) <br/>
 4. Rename using the predefined names of categories